 Two-Factor Authentication (2FA) has now become the norm and most often includes a SMS, a security token, or a phone call to the user’s mobile device as the second security factor.
 Of these three options, the SMS option is the least reliable one as an SMS represents plain unencrypted text hackers can sometimes intercept.

-To make the protection even stronger, you can Increase the number of security factors.
+To make the protection even stronger, you can increase the number of security factors.
+Multi-factor authentication (MFA) is a security process that requires users to provide multiple forms of identification before granting access or approving transactions.
 For example, you can do this by adding a USB token that contains an electronic signature, digital certificate, or biometric data.
 Unfortunately, this Multi-Factor (MFA) security combination would not be something most users would be comfortable with from the point of view of user friendliness.

-A great way to create a very strong and user-friendly 2FA or MFA combination would be to add some reliable biometric Identity Verification method.
+A great way to create a very strong and user-friendly 2FA or MFA combination would be to add some reliable biometric authentication method.
+Biometric authentication leverages unique biological characteristics, such as fingerprints or facial recognition, to provide seamless and secure user verification within the broader landscape of secure payment methods.

 Using Biometrics-Based User Access